 One of the most common arguments I hear from a subset of urban water managers who don’t like rainwater tanks is that tanks are too unreliable to be considered a viable urban water source.
 So, perhaps now, a week after our tank lay empty for 8 days, would be a good time to dissect this argument and review what our system is doing for Melbourne’s water supply.
 We’ve been using the tank since 30 July 2014: 452 days, and the tank has been empty for 9 of those days.
 It has therefore provided us with water with 98% reliability.

 Exactly!
 I can hear my urban water manager nay-sayers saying – that is not a reliable enough water source to base a water supply on.
-Well, maybe that is true, if I wanted to make the tank my sole source of water, but I don’t – I want to (a) reduce my impact to my local river and (b) while I’m at it reduce my demand on the large, ultra-reliable water source that Melbourne has at its disposal: 1500 gigalitres of water in our dams, and (regrettably) a desalination tank that could (if it is ever turned on) provide an additional 150 gigalitres of water a year.
+Well, maybe that is true, if I wanted to make the tank my sole source of water, but I don’t – I want to (a) reduce my impact to my local river and (b) while I’m at it reduce my demand on the large, ultra-reliable water source that Melbourne has at its disposal: 1500 gigalitres of water in our dams, and (regrettably) a desalination plant that could (if it is ever turned on) provide an additional 150 gigalitres of water a year.

 Now, let’s put the desal plant aside, and think about how the dams work.
-Each year, Melbournians draw ~400 gigalitres a year to make the city do what cities should do (let a lot of people live in good health, comfort and prosperity), and each year our rivers and streams top up our dams with ~600 gigalitres on average.
+Each year, Melbournians draw ~400 gigalitres to make the city do what cities should do (let a lot of people live in good health, comfort and prosperity), and each year our rivers and streams top up our dams with ~600 gigalitres on average.
 On average then, the dams should provide us with plenty of water for a long time in to the future.
 But those are long-term averages.

 Melbourne’s usage doesn’t vary all that much, but it went down quite a lot during the last drought, and is likely to climb slowly again as the population grows and as governments have less motivation to encourage people to reduce their demand.